gagand29/ourmainapp/README.md

 2. Set up your local development environment for Laravel.
 3. Run migrations to set up the database schema.
 4. Start the Laravel development server.
+5. Install Node.js and run `npm install` to install dependencies.
+6. Run `npm run dev` or `npm run build` while working on the project to compile assets.

 ## Project Structure